virtualansoftware/tutorials/docs/Idaithalam.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.virtualan/idaithalam.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.virtualan%22%20AND%20a:%22idaithalam%22)

-## What is Idaithalam( "idai" means middleware and "thalam" means platform => Middelware testing platform):
+## What is Idaithalam

+"Idai" means middleware and "thalam" means platform => Middelware testing platform

 Idaithalam is a low code Test automation Framework,  developed using Java and Cucumber.
 It leverages Behavior Driven Development (BDD).
 Tester can create test cases/scripts in simple Excel with API Spec.
 Excel is a simplified way to create Json based test scripts in Idaithalam.
 Test cases can be created quickly and tested in minutes.